GeronimoChen/IIL-IIP-SNe/README.md

 If there is truely something substantial, I will publish it.
 Well, Microsoft Excel is not an ideal programme for handling with csv files, for it may add something implicitly.
 ## Acknowledgements
-Many thanks to Prof. Liu and predecessor Stoner for teaching me python and R language.
-Moreover, many thanks to Thomas for his generator.
-In the last, I really appreciate Prof. AG for his guidance.
+Many thanks to Prof. Liu Xuewen and predecessor Stoner for teaching me python and R language.
+Moreover, many thanks to Thomas Russell for his generator.
+In the last, I really appreciate Prof. Avishay Gal-Yam and Prof. Lifan Wang for the guidance.